microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 Create new navigation property to alerts_v2 for security

 ### [New-MgSecurityAttackSimulation](New-MgSecurityAttackSimulation.md)
-Create an attack simulation campaign for a tenant.
+Create new navigation property to simulations for security

 ### [New-MgSecurityAttackSimulationAutomation](New-MgSecurityAttackSimulationAutomation.md)
 Create new navigation property to simulationAutomations for security